 (PALSTINE, SYRIA, LEBANON and IRAQ, to 1930 – continued)

 In 1922 in Mesopotamia, rebellion against British domination erupted among the Kurds.
-The British were low on the number of troops they could afford to send against the rebellion, and they were low in the amount money it could spend on the war.
-For the British, air power was an economical response.
+The British saw themselves as unable to afford ground troops against the rebellion, and they saw themselves as low in the amount of money it could spend on the war.
+They turned to air power.
 Aircraft bombed and machine-gunned the Iraqis.
-Winston Churchill and Lawrence of Arabia urged the use of gas, and mustard gas is said to have been used on occasion, and this is denied.
+Winston Churchill and Lawrence of Arabia urged the use of gas, and mustard gas is said to have been used on occasion, while this has been denied.
 Delayed action bombs are also said to have been used.
-Britain Air Commodore, Lionel Charlton, resigned his commission in disgust in 1924.
-A squadron leader in Mesopotamia, Arthur Harris, supported the bombing strategy, saying that, "The only thing the Arab understands is the heavy hand."
+Britain's Air Commodore Lionel Charlton resigned his commission in 1924, disgusted with the air campaign.
+A squadron leader in Mesopotamia, Arthur Harris, supported the bombing strategy, saying that "The only thing the Arab understands is the heavy hand."
 The rebellion was defeated and British rule restored.
 According to Wikipedia the British suffered 400 killed, 600 missing and 11 aircraft destroyed, and local peoples lost between 6,000 and 10,000 people.
-Arthur Harris would become commander of British air power during World War II, while believing in bombing German civilian targets.
+Arthur Harris would become commander of British air power during World War II while believing in bombing German civilian targets.

 In Iraq, Faisal would always be looked upon as a foreigner and his rule a British creation.
-Meanwhile, Iraqi military officers would remain largely secular, influenced by the same attraction to modernization that Turkish military intellectuals had been, and they were interested in a unification of all the Arabic countries.
-Among them the Sunnis dominated.
-Shiites were accepted only if they endorsed the unity of all Arabic countries.
-Shiites would tend to perceive the Iraqi state as an enemy because it was Sunni and gave them no voice in politics.
-And the Kurds in the north would continue to seek to extend their autonomy to real independence.
+Meanwhile, Iraqi military officers would remain largely secular, influenced by the same attraction to modernization that Turkey's military intellectuals had, and they were interested in unification of the Arabic lands.
+Among them, the Sunni dominated.
+Shia were accepted only if they endorsed the unity of all Arabic countries.
+The Shia tended to perceive the Iraqi state as an enemy because it was Sunni and gave them no voice in politics.
+And the Kurds in the north would continue to seek independence for themselves.

 By 1924, a dispute arose regarding the city of Mosul in what was being called Iraq.
 It was close to 100 kilometers from the far southeast border of today's Turkey.
-The British were interested in oil in the area around the city of Mosul.
+The British were interested in oil in the area around Mosul.
 So too was Turkey.
-Turkey and the U.S. discussed Turkey giving support to an American share in the oil around Mosul in exchange for support for Turkey's claim to the area.
-That was superceded by the British making a deal with Turkey, the U.S. and others.
-Beginning in 1925 oil concessions were granted, the Turks, the U.S., the French and Dutch to receive ten percent share in royalty payments from what came to be called Iraq Petroleum.
+Turkey and the US discussed Americans getting a share of the oil in exchange for support for Turkey's claim to the area.
+That was superseded by the British making a deal with Turkey, the US and others.
+Beginning in 1925 oil concessions were granted, the Turks, the US, the French and Dutch were all to receive a share in royalty payments from what came to be called Iraq Petroleum.

 The year 1925 saw another revolt in Syria, to be called the Great Syrian Revolt.
 The French were not as slick as the British in handling the Arabs.
 They lacked the experience that the British had gained in recent years.
-The Syrians, moreover, had remained most nationalistic.
+The Syrians, moreover, were most nationalistic.
 The French struck back with artillery, tanks and the firepower of military aircraft.
-Despite this the latest rebellion lasted into 1928 – 1927 according to Wikipedia.
+Despite this the rebellion lasted into 1928 – 1927 according to Wikipedia.
 According to Wikipedia, "At least 6,000 rebels were killed, and over 100,000 people were left homeless, a fifth of whom made their way to Damascus...
 Across Syria, towns and farms had suffered significant damage, and agriculture and commerce temporarily ceased."

-In 1926 a constitution was created for Lebanon that required Lebanon's president to be a Christian (in practice, a Maronite) and the prime minister a Sunni – a bit of self-government while remaining under French domination.
-Lebanon was not to be independent until 1943.
+As for Lebanon, in 1926 a constitution was created that required the president to be a Christian (a Maronite) and the prime minister a Sunni – a degree of self-government while remaining under French domination.
+Lebanon was not to become independent until 1943.